 This methodology is on a registration count basis.

+Editor's note: it is FFS why we would count a UE twice under same AMF just because a S-NSSAI is used both on 3GPP and non 3GPP access.

 In the light of facts that the AMF manages UE access and mobility context for each access type and considering the amount of network resources in control plane for processing and maintaining each registration, the solution proposes to apply a registration count based methodology, namely the registration via 3GPP access and registration via non-3GPP access shall be counted individually as one UE.
 In this approach, it is more predictable for operators to make their deployment plan such as how much network resources shall be allocated to a network slice.

 There is a chance that the use of a S-NSSAI via one access network is allowed whereas the use of the same S-NSSAI via another access network is not allowed due to the excess of the quota.
 The simple way of the quota management is to determine whether the S-NSSAI is allowed or not based on the status of the stock at the time of registration regardless of the access network.
 However, it is not a good strategy to provide network slicing services to the UE without caring which access network is used from the user experience perspective, especially as the network slice is defined as end-to-end services including radio technology.
 Therefore, the solution proposes following to deal with such circumstance: